First of all, let’s enjoy the music bellow, just like me in recent Dead Can Dance concert in Belgrade.

 This is idioglossia or criptophasia.

-An idiosyncratic language invented and spoken by only one person or very few people, most often refers to the “private language” of young children, especially twins — more specifically known as cryptophasia, and commonly referred to as twin talk or twin speech.
+An idiosyncratic language invented and spoken by only one person or very few people most often refers to the “private language” of young children, especially twins — more specifically known as cryptophasia, and commonly referred to as twin talk or twin speech.

-Child’s vocabulary will probably have 40 to 50 words by birthday number two.
+A child’s vocabulary will probably have 40 to 50 words by birthday number two.
 While this seems to be the norm for many only children, it’s not always true of twins.
 (Reportedly, about one child per 10 to 15 children has difficulty comprehending or developing language skills.)Sometimes twins have more one-on-one communication time with each other, rather than with a parent or guardian.
 So, it seems kinda reasonable that they would continue to foster close communication with each other — even if it entails using incoherent modifications of real speech.

 The idea that twins develop entirely fabricated secret languages that only they use and only they can understand has long been a source of fascination for scientists and laypeople alike.